MASLAB/kitbot-how-to/README.md

 ## ROS2 Setup
 We have a ROS2 local setup guide to install ROS2 and VSCode on your personal computer and familiarize with both software.
 The guide is available at: https://github.com/MASLAB/ros2-setup

+## MIT GitHub setup
+If you have never used MIT GitHub, you will need to visit https://github.mit.edu to activate your account.
+After that, to use git on your computer, you have to create and register a key for your computer to access your account.
+Follow this documentation to do that: https://docs.github.com/en/enterprise-server@3.2/authentication/connecting-to-github-with-ssh

 ## Connect to Pi (SSH)
 To connect to the Pi, we use [Secure Shell (SSH)](https://en.wikipedia.org/wiki/Secure_Shell) as the most barebone way to connect without a monitor and a keyboard.
 SSH is preinstalled in Ubuntu.
 SSH is a software to log in and open a terminal on the Pi through the network.
 The network connection can be through WiFi or the Pi's Ethernet port (preferred).
 The Pi is preconfigured to connect to `EECS-Labs` when in lab or `MIT` when anywhere else on campus.